turboapps/docs/building/working_with_containers/containers.md

 ### Push image to your Turbo.net hub

 We created an image which can be pushed to our hub and run by anybody.
 To do this, we must first login to Turbo.net from the command prompt.
-Enter **turbo login** and enter your turbo username and password when prompted.
+Enter **turbo login** and then enter your turbo username and password when prompted.

 ```
 # Login